cdapio/cdap/cdap-docs/developer-guide/source/apps-packs.rst

 - `MovieRecommender <https://github.com/caskdata/cdap-apps/MovieRecommender/>`__: Movie recommendation system

   The application performs sentiment analysis on Twitter data to understand consumer feelings and attitudes towards brands or topics in online conversations.
-Download the app or clone at GitHub.
+Download the app or clone it at GitHub.

 - `TwitterSentiment <https://github.com/caskdata/cdap-apps/TwitterSentiment/>`__: Social analytics application